Do you have loose skin after pregnancy?

 It depends on how much loose skin you have.

 The amount of loose skin you have will depend on how much and how fast you lose weight in the postpartum period.
 If you experience a massive drop in weight, you will likely have more loose skin than average.

 Unfortunately, in some circumstances, the skin may never tighten.

-With that said, there are a few things you can try, to improve the appearance of this extra skin.
+With that said, there are a few things you can try to improve the appearance of loose skin.

 I’ll go over those strategies below.

 8 Ways To Tighten Loose Skin After Pregnancy (Without Surgery)